 3、Standard PCB Core Thickness

-Two, is the pre-preg, a layer used to laminate the core should be in check.
-This layer is made of fiber mesh saturated with a resin bonding agent manufactured to bind together etched cores.
+Two is the pre-preg, a layer used to laminate the core should be in check.
+This layer is made of fiber mesh saturated with a resin bonding agent manufactured to bind together etched hearts.
 It also contains uncured Fr-4 whose thickness is different from the height of the etched boards on either side.

 Image 4: Popular Cores

-However, today the quality of a product is its excellent performance and to achieve this, the core thickness needs to be as accurate as possible.
-Consequently, it is essential that designers provide comprehensive as well as precise requirements of the PCB core to the fabricator.
+However, today the quality of a product is its excellent performance, and to achieve this, the core thickness needs to be as accurate as possible.
+Consequently, designers must provide comprehensive as well as precise requirements of the PCB core to the fabricator.

 PCB core thickness range

-The weight of the measurements of the core thickness range from half an ounce to 3 ounces, in between which an exact size is made, based the PCB desired functionality.
-Note that the resultant weight is inclusive of the copper foils which are of similar weight on either side.
+The weight of the measurements of the core thickness range from half an ounce to 3 ounces, in between which an exact size is made based on the PCB desired functionality.
+Note that the resultant weight includes the copper foils, which are of similar value on either side.

-However, if you can have a core thickness with a suitable copper weight, you can use some pre-preg sheets in dielectric positions to achieve your final thickness.
-That is not necessarily provided during the design especially where there is no need for impedance control.
+However, if you can have a core thickness with a suitable copper weight, you can use some pre-preg sheets in dielectric positions to achieve your final consistency.
+That is not necessarily provided during the design, especially where there is no need for impedance control.

 However, if the impedance requirement is not much of an essential, you can always correctly state it on the documentation that you will provide to the manufacturer.
 They then can make modifications of the pre-preg between the cores.